facebook/react-native-website/docs/profile-hermes.md

 #### `adb: no devices/emulators found` or `adb: device offline`

-- Cause: The CLI cannot access the device or emulator (through adb) you are using to run the app
+- Why this happens: The CLI cannot access the device or emulator (through adb) you are using to run the app.
-- Solution: make sure your Android device/ emulator is connected and running.
-The command only works when it can access adb
+- How to solve it: Make sure your Android device/ emulator is connected and running.
+The command only works when it can access adb.

 #### `There is no file in the cache/ directory`

-- Cause: cannot find any **.cpuprofile** file in your app's **cache/** directory.
-You might have forgotten to record a profile from the device
+- Why this happens: The CLI cannot find any **.cpuprofile** file in your app's **cache/** directory.
+You might have forgotten to record a profile from the device.
-- Solution: instruction on how to enable/ disable profiler from device is [above](profile-hermes.md#recording-a-hermes-sampling-profile)
+- How to solve it: Follow the [instructions](profile-hermes.md#record-a-hermes-sampling-profile) to enable/ disable profiler from device.

 #### `Error: your_profile_name.cpuprofile is an empty file`

-- Cause: the profile is empty, it might be because Hermes is not running correctly or crashes
+- Why this happens: The profile is empty, it might be because Hermes is not running correctly.
-- Solution: make sure your app is running with Hermes and update Hermes to the latest version
+- How to solve it: Make sure your app is running on the latest version of Hermes.

 ## Open the downloaded profile on Chrome DevTools

-You can load the downloaded profile in the Chrome DevTools by doing the following:

-1. Open Developer Tools in Chrome
-2. Navigate to the `Performance` tab
-3. Use `Load profile...` button
+Open **Chrome > View > Developer > Developer Tools...** and select the **Performance** tab.
+Right click and choose `Load profile...`

  <img src="/docs/assets/openChromeProfile.png" alt="Loading a performance profile on Chrome DevTools">

 ## How does the Hermes Profile Transformer work?

-The Hermes Sample Profile generated by following the steps listed above is of the `JSON object format`, while the format that Google's DevTools supports is predominantly `JSON Array Format`.
+The Hermes Sample Profile is of the `JSON object format`, while the format that Google's DevTools supports is `JSON Array Format`.
 (More information about the formats can be found on the [Trace Event Format Document](https://docs.google.com/document/d/1CvAClvFfyA5R-PhYUmn5OOQtYMH4h6I0nSsKchNAySU/preview))

 ```ts
 export interface HermesCPUProfile {